zhangyl4/EyeWO/README.md

 - `livecc/`, `livecc_eyewo/`: LiveCC-style data and script extensions (these folders are ignored by default; sync them separately if needed);
 - `baseline/`: third-party baselines and related works (ignored from the main git history to avoid a huge repo).

+### TODO

+This is an initial release of the code with a rough introduction, shared due to limited time.
+The data and model weights are being uploaded, and any missing code will be organized and provided as soon as possible.
+Please feel free to open an issue or contact me via email if you encounter any problems or need more details.

 ### Dependencies & Environment

 We adopt the environment setup from **[showlab/videollm-online: VideoLLM-online – Online Video Large Language Model for Streaming Video (CVPR 2024)](https://githubovideollm-online/)** as our primary configuration.
 Please refer to `env.sh` in that repository for the basic setup.